mediafusion-opensource/kintone-smart-agriculture/docs/overview_en.md

 The **Smart Agriculture** project is an agricultural management system built on the kintone platform, providing ready-made templates and applications to support comprehensive management of agricultural activities from planning, cultivation, harvesting to sales and accounting.

-This system is developed by Media Fusion Inc. as a social contribution activity, provided free of charge to small and medium-sized agricultural businesses.
+This system is developed by Media Fusion Co.,Ltd. as a social contribution activity, provided free of charge to small and medium-sized agricultural businesses.

 ## Project Structure